NetzwergX/netzwergx.github.io/_posts/2012-08-27-release-jekyll-template-toolkit.md

 Features:
 ---------

-JTT was designed with the goal to provide an easy entry to blogging with jekyll on github-pages.
-It provides a collection of widgets that can be used everywhere on a page as well as some pre-defined layouts for whole pages, including a category page, tags page, archive page and an RSS feed.
+JTT was designed with the aim to provide an easy entry to blogging with jekyll on github-pages.
+It provides a collection of widgets that can be used everywhere on a page as well as some pre-defined layouts for whole pages, including a category page, tags page, archive page and a RSS feed.
 The whole set of provided templates is described below.

 Widgets